laurentknauss/huff-daddy/README.md

 ## Conclusion

-This project demonstrates the relationship between high-level Solidity code and low-level EVM operations.
+This basic project demonstrates the relationship between high-level Solidity code and low-level EVM operations.
 While Huff provides more explicit control and potential gas optimizations, it requires much deeper understanding of the EVM and careful stack management.

+Thanks to Patrick Collins whose teachings led to my understanding .

 ## License